Maediem/adb-remove-builtin-apps/README.md

 - It is recommended to disable `USB debugging` and `Stay awake` when you are done.
 - ⚠️ You can delete more packages **at your own risk** ⚠️
-  - Deleting important packages can break features and causee crash-loop.
+  - Deleting important packages can break features and cause crash-loop.
+  - Easiest fix:
+    1. Reinstall the package via adb command (see next section).
-  - Easiest fix: Boot your device in `Recovery Mode` and perform a `Factory reset`.
+    2. If you cannot use the adb command to reinstall the packages, boot your device in `Recovery Mode` and perform a `Factory reset`.
 - Performing a factory reset will reset your phone to the initial state where some built-in apps cannot be completely uninstalled.
 - You can reinstall packages you deleted if needed (see next section).